Latent-space variational data assimilation in two-dimensional turbulence: State-space data assimilation

 which can be used to update the estimated $\omega_0$ in a direction that minimizes the cost by better reproducing the measurements.
 In lieu of explicit solution of the adjoint equations \eqref{eq:ad_both}, we compute the gradient \eqref{eq:GradJ} by automatic differentiation.
-The cost function is then minimised using the Adam optimiser for a total of 500 optimisation steps at each $Re$.
-A sweep over initial step sizes (or learning rates) was performed, and $\alpha = 0.2$ was selected.
+The cost function is then minimized using the Adam optimizer \citep{kingma2017adam} for a total of 500 optimization steps at each $Re$.
+A sweep over initial step sizes (or learning rates) was performed, such that $\alpha = 0.2$ was selected as the initial step size at each $Re$.

 Variational DA in state space requires a first guess of the initial flow field $\omega_0$.
-We will consider two initialisation approaches.
+We will consider two initialization approaches.
 The first is a bicubic interpolation of the measurements (InterpDA).
 The second is using a pre-trained super-resolution (SR) network $\mathcal{F}_{SR}: \mathbb{R}^{d_m} \to \mathbb{R}^{d_{\omega}}$, which maps from instantaneous measurements to instantaneous full resolution fields.
-This initialisation for data assimilation (SR-DA) was shown to yield significant improvement in the accuracy of the assimilation estimate by \citet{weyrauch2025}.
-We therefore adopt their SR network for comparison.
+This initialization for data assimilation (SR-DA) was shown to yield significant improvement in the accuracy of the assimilation estimate by \citet{weyrauch2025}.
+The same network as in \citet{Page_2025} is adopted here, which is trained on the standard $L_2$ loss between the full resolution snapshot and the super-resolved snapshot.
+These SR networks were trained with the Adam optimizer with an initial learning rate of $10^{-4}$ and a batch size of 32, on data sets of 5000 turbulent snapshots at each $Re$ for a total of 250 epochs.
+Full details on the data generation is given in Appendix \ref{app:data_irmae}.
 These assimilations in state space serve as a benchmark for the proposed latent-space assimilation.